imixs/imixs-jwt/README.md

 With the TokenGenerator a JWT token can be generated from the command line:

 	java -cp classes org.imixs.jwt.TokenGenerator secret {"sub":"admin","displayname":"Administrator","groups":["xxx","yyy"]}

+**NOTE:** The JASPIC Auth Module accepts Json Web Tokens in a query string or as a bearer token provided in the request header:

+ - /...?jwt=xxxxx
+ - HEADER jwt=xxxx
+ - HEADER Authorization=Bearer xxxx

 ## Configuration for Wildfly 10